Catholic–Protestant relations: 19th century

 The 1800s saw a period known as the Second Great Awakening for Protestantism in the United States.
-Prominent figures such as Charles Grandison Finney (1792–1875) advocated against Roman Catholicism amongst other perceived evils.
+Prominent figures such as Charles Grandison Finney (1792–1875) denounced Roman Catholicism and other perceived evils.
 The American Bible Society – a Protestant organisation – advocated for the unification of Protestant denominations in order to combat Catholicism.
 Deep distrust existed among Protestants towards the Papacy.

 In 1821 and again in 1825, the English House of Commons oversaw proposed bills regarding the emancipation of Catholics.
 In both instances, they were overturned given the heavily Protestant nature of the England's House of Lords.

 Catholic Austria recognised Protestantism as a legal religion in the 1860s.

 In 1871 the Protestant rulers of Germany undertook a program known as the kulturkampf (culture struggle) which saw the suppression of German Catholicism.
 The German Ministry for Education's Catholic Bureau was abolished, and openly political priests were prosecuted.
 In 1872, the Jesuits were expelled from Germany.

 In 1895 Pope Leo XIII attempted to make amends with the Church of England in his apostolic letter Ad Anglos.
 In 1896, however, Leo maintained Catholic superiority and declared Anglican orders invalid in his bull Apostolicae curae.